fcplxdcplxecplx

 DescriptionThese functions allow to generate complex numbers of the three cartesian data types fComplex, dComplex, and eComplex.
 CMATH offers overloaded versions of these functions for C++.
 See CMATH.HTM, chapter 2.1 for details.

-In C/C++, fcplx should be used whenever temporary complex variables are needed as arguments for functions.
+fcplx may be used whenever temporary complex variables are needed as arguments for functions.
 In this case, fcplx replaces the less elegant direct assignment of the real and imaginary parts, e.g.:

 z.Re = 3.0; z.Im = 4.0;